Committed to connecting the world

 Source: ITU

-Universal connectivity also remains a distant prospect in the least developed countries (LDCs) and landlocked developing countries (LLDCs), where only 36 per cent of the population is currently online.
+Universal connectivity also remains a distant prospect in least developed countries (LDCs) and landlocked developing countries (LLDCs), where only 35 and 39 per cent of the population are online, respectively.
+In the Small Island developing states (SIDS), finally, two thirds of the population was online, in line with the global average.

-On a global scale, 69 per cent of men are using the Internet, compared with 63 per cent of women.
-This means there are 259 million more men than women using the Internet in 2022.
+Worldwide, 70 per cent of men are using the Internet, compared with 65 per cent of women.
+This means that globally, there are 244 million more men than women using the Internet in 2023.

-Gender parity is deemed achieved when the gender parity score, defined as the female percentage divided by the male percentage, stands between 0.98 and 1.02.
-Over the last three years, the world has been taking small steps towards gender parity, moving from 0.90 in 2019 to 0.92 in 2022.
-The gender parity score, however, only provides a partial picture, because it represents the ratio of two percentages.
-Measured by the absolute difference between the numbers of men and women online, the gender gap actually increased by 20 million.
-Furthermore, while women account for roughly half of the population, they account for a disproportionate – and increasing – share of the global offline population: women now outnumber male non-users by 18 per cent, up from 11 per cent in 2019.
+The gender parity score, however, provides only a partial picture of the gender divide, because it represents the ratio of two percentages.
+For example, while women account for roughly half of the population, they account for a disproportionate – and increasing – share of the global offline population: women now outnumber male non-Internet users by 17 per cent, up from 11 per cent in 2019.

 Source: ITU